tanvir-git/odoo-documentation/content/applications/sales/point_of_sale/payment_methods/terminals/adyen.rst

 Successful`.

 .. note::
-   - | In case of connection issues between Odoo and the payment terminal, force the payment by clicking on :guilabel:`Force Done`, which allows you to validate the order.
+   - | In case of connection issues between CoquiAPPs and the payment terminal, force the payment by clicking on :guilabel:`Force Done`, which allows you to validate the order.
      | This option is only available after receiving an error message informing you that the
        connection failed.